 Durk Pearson & Sandy Shaw's®

 t's been more than a decade since Life Extension pioneers Durk Pearson & Sandy Shaw came out with their revolutionary skin care product, Look & Feel.TM Always seeking ways to improve their products, they have been working ever since to improve the original Look & Feel formulation.
-The result, New Feeling, is finally available.
+The result is finally available.
 In this exclusive interview, Durk and Sandy talk about how their new formulation can make you look AND FEEL better in a matter of minutes, actually smoothing out fine lines, wrinkles, and scars.
-New Feeling also has a long-term protective effect and a rejuvenating effect.
+The improved product also has a long-term protective effect and a rejuvenating effect.

-WILL: You've been working on New Feeling since the late 1980s, haven't you?
+WILL: You've been working on your skincare formulation since the late 1980s, haven't you?

 DURK PEARSON: Yes, January 30, 1989 was when I started doing experiments to improve the original Look & Feel formula.
 The reason we originally started working on the formula that ended up being called Look & Feel was the result of our appearing as extras in the Clint Eastwood movie The Dead Pool.
 Clint asked us to be in the movie because we were coauthors of the story.
 In the film, we were at a rock star's funeral with our pet pythons around our necks.
 We attended the cast and crew showing at the Academy Awards Theater, where they have the finest optics and projection system for film in the world.
 They had a good close-up shot of us - which appeared about 40 feet high on the screen.
 I didn't like the way my face looked.
 It had gotten pretty wrinkled.

 I grew up on a small farm in northern Illinois, and nobody ever told me the sun was bad for my skin, and I never used sunscreen, so I got burned a lot.